hiyouga/llamafactory

 What system dynamics does LlamaFactory have?

-LlamaFactory exhibits 3 data pools (Model Checkpoints, Dataset Cache), 3 feedback loops, 4 control points, 3 delays.
-The feedback loops handle training-loop and polling.
+LlamaFactory exhibits 4 data pools (Model Registry, Checkpoint Directory), 4 feedback loops, 6 control points, 4 delays.
+The feedback loops handle training-loop and gradient-accumulation.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does LlamaFactory use?